 My feature scripts Burning, a black comedy, Ice In The Blood, a horror/thriller, Mud Boy, based on the short film and When The Money Runs Out, a feature based on another of my short films (Bunking Off), are all on a slate of films with Film Engine.
 I also now head up Development at Film Engine.

-On the documentary side of things, as director I am in post on a very moving 25 minute documentary on people trafficking called Road To Recovery, working alongside Default Media’s producer Robin McGlashan.
+On the documentary side of things, as director I have just completed a very moving 30 minute documentary on people trafficking called Road To Recovery, working alongside Default Media’s producer Robin McGlashan.

 Before you leave the site, do take a look at one or two films.
 You might then simply want to add us on Linkedin.
 Or you may have a job for us to consider.
 Whatever the case may be, if you’ve got this far, please don’t be hesitant about reaching out.”